-Shell is perhaps one of the best-known names in the oil and gas sector but in the domestic and international markets.
+Shell Energy is perhaps one of the best-known names in the oil and gas sector in the domestic and international markets.
 However, Shell Energy has only been operating as a supplier of electricity and gas to homes and businesses since 2018.
 Formerly branded First Utility, the company was bought by the Royal Dutch Shell conglomerate after agreeing to a deal in late 2017.

 Shell Energy is now rapidly becoming one of the UK’s biggest energy suppliers in terms of market share.
 As of 2019, they have over 700,000 customers.
-This is thanks in part to the purchase of Green Star Energy in 2019 which brought an additional 200,000 accounts to the company
+This is thanks in part to the purchase of Green Star Energy in 2019 which brought an additional 200,000 accounts to the company.

-A Guide To Shell Energy
+A Guide To Shell Energy For Business